turbot/tailpipe-docs/docs/reference/cli/connect.md

 # tailpipe connect

-Return a connection string for a database, with a schema determined by the provided parameters.
+Return a connection string for a database with a schema determined by the provided parameters.

 ## Usage
 ```bash